mahlonsmith/ruby-ezmlm/USAGE.md

 --------

-*Print the list address for all lists in a directory*:
+### Print the list address for all lists in a directory:

 	Ezmlm.each_list( '/lists' ) do |list|
 		puts list.address
 	end

-*Check if I'm subscribed to a list, and if so, unsubscribe*:
+### Check if I'm subscribed to a list, and if so, unsubscribe:

 (You don't really have to check first, subscribe and unsubscribe are idempotent.)